 Pixpa Template: Redwood

-Here are a few great examples of Pixpa blog websites.
-So take a look and be inspired--how can your blog help your business?
+Here are a few great examples of blogs built on Pixpa.
+Take a look and be inspired - how can you create a successful blog?
 These blog website examples will show you how!

 Underwater and ocean photographer Nick Polanszky uses his blog to connect with his fans.
 You'll find his thoughts on his favorite gear and techniques.
 Need tips for photographing sea lions?
 You'll find them on Nick's blog.
 The blog is relatively simple compared to some others.
 It's a photo-based template that keeps Nick's images front and center.
 It's a great example of how a simple blog can be fun and easy to create.
 Plus, it shows how a little bit of effort can massively improve the personality of your website.